apache/activemq-artemis/docs/user-manual/en/ha.md

-In this instance the server is configured to use a specific connector to scale down, if a connector is not specified then the first INVM connector is chosen, this is to make scale down fromm a backup server easy to configure.
+In this instance the server is configured to use a specific connector to scale down, if a connector is not specified then the first INVM connector is chosen, this is to make scale down from a backup server easy to configure.
 It is also possible to use discovery to scale down, this would look like: